Skip to content

 This Helper Lift helps residents move from place to place inside their home without the awkwardness of a Hoyer Lift.
 The HL1 Helper lift is only 23" wide, so it fits easily through most doorways.
 Since the seat of the lift is located inside it's sides, the HL1 is easy to maneuver around a home or apartment.

 The HL1 Helper Lift uses a "helper-sling" beneath the resident.
-This washable sling is comfortable and easy to use.
-It clips with seatbelt style clips, then a seatback is slid into place, and then the resident can be lifted by the lift.
+This washable sling is comfortable and easy to use for patients that can sit upright on their own.
+The sling clips with seatbelt style clips, then a seatback is slid into place, and then the resident can be lifted by the lift.
 The HL1 lifts electrically with its rechargeable battery.
-The HL1 Helper Lift turns a two person lifting transfer into a single person, non-lifting operation.
+The HL1 Helper Lift turns a two person transfer into a single person, non-lifting operation.

 How is the helper lift generally used?
 A typical day using the helper lift might include: